achilles-d/processorcoredesign-compsci250/README.md

 ## Supported Instructions
 ![Supported Instructions](./images/supported_instructions.png)
 ## [Logisim](http://www.cburch.com/logisim/download.html) Circuit Files
 ### *The following circuits are all subcircuits of hw4.circ.
-They are not visible in a file manager; they must be viewed using Logisim.*
+They are not visible in a file manager; they must be viewed using Logisim.
+A Logisim component reference can be found [here](http://www.cburch.com/logisim/docs/2.5.0/en/libs/index.html)*.
 ### main
 * This subcircuit connects together the other subcircuits discussed below and provides a high-level perspective of the entire processor.